cran/groupdata2/README.md

 groupdata2
 ==========

-R package: Subsetting Methods for Balanced Cross-Validation, Time Series Windowing, and General Grouping and Splitting of Data.
+R package: Subsetting methods for balanced cross-validation, time series windowing, and general grouping and splitting of data.

-By Ludvig R. Olsen
+By Ludvig R. Olsen,
-Cognitive Science, Aarhus University
+Cognitive Science, Aarhus University.
 Started in Oct.
 2016

 Contact at: <r-pkgs@ludvigolsen.dk>